ForestAdmin/agent-nodejs/docs/datasources/relationships.md

-Out of the box, Forest Admin will not link collection from different data sources.
+Out of the box, Forest Admin will not create links between collections from different data sources.

 This is solved by defining `jointures`.

-When a jointure is defined between two collections, from both the user and agent developer point of view, Forest Admin will act as if the two collections were linked with a native relationships (i.e. like two collections within the same SQL database).
+When a jointure is defined between two collections Forest Admin will act as if the two collections were linked with a native relationships (i.e. like two collections within the same SQL database).

 Which means that:

 - The relation can be traversed in the user interface
-- Actions, charts, fields and segments which use information from both collections can be built with no changes in the API that is used.
+- Actions, charts, fields and segments can be created using fields from both sides of the relations.

 ## Example